Sid Smith front page

 Sits in his Crawford orchard

-And thinks of the men he tortured.
+Thinking of men he tortured.

-Tony and W
+Said Tony and W,

-Said, “Lord, does war trouble you?”
+“Lord, does war trouble you?”

 But God had no issues